TURN.LSP Theory

 alpha=angle F1|F0|B0

-Vector addition is the method for solving this problem.
+Vector addition is the method for deriving this equation.

 Drawing exhibiting vector addition